mthaddon/ai-experiments/README.md

 ### Dependencies

 Set up a python virtualenv and install the dependencies from `requirements.txt`.
-Note that you'll need `pandoc` installed as well, which on
-Ubuntu can be installed with `sudo apt install pandoc`.

 ### Settings